Drinking Rainwater: Safe or Risky?

 As such, UV light plays a pivotal part in water treatment.
 Its bright beams kill microorganisms and separate natural matter, diminishing the risk of pollution from harmful bacteria and viruses.

-Chlorine Sterilization of RainWater
+Chlorine Sterilization of Rainwater

 Health Risks Associated With Collected Rainwater/Harvested Rainwater

-Needless to say, these diseases pose a significant health hazard.
+These diseases pose a significant health hazard.

-If everyone had the option to practice safe sanitation and cleanliness and access clean water, these illnesses would not exist.
+If everyone had the option to practice safe sanitation and cleanliness and access to clean water, these illnesses would not exist.

 Legislatures, NGOs, and networks have taken extraordinary steps in the past 20 years to end waterborne illnesses.